microsoft/flashcards-workshop/workshop.md

 Now that we have the files that represent a full set of flashcards in our Lakehouse, we can run a [data pipeline](https://learn.microsoft.com/training/modules/use-data-factory-pipelines-fabric/) to copy the data to an external data store ([Azure Blob Storage](https://learn.microsoft.com/training/modules/explore-azure-blob-storage/)) for public consumption.

-Select the `Workspace` button, and select your existing workspace.
+1. Select the `Workspace` button, and select your existing workspace.
 In the workspace view, select `+ New item`, then search for `Data pipeline` to create a new data pipeline.
 Name it `flashcards_pipeline`, and then select `Create`.

 ![Screenshot of the New Item view with the data pipeline option visible](assets/fabric-create-pipeline.png)

-In the pipeline, select "Copy data assistant" to start building the pipeline with a with a `Copy data` activity.
+2. Inside the pipeline, select "Copy data assistant" to start building the pipeline with a with a `Copy data` activity.
 In the next view you will configure the Copy data activity.

 ![Screenshot of a data pipeline with an empty canvas.](assets/fabric-new-data-pipeline.png)